infiniflow/ragflow/docs/references/api.md

 | doc_ids | string | Yes | Document IDs which is delimited by comma, like `c790da40ea8911ee928e0242ac180005,c790da40ea8911ee928e0242ac180005`.
 The retrieved content is limited in these documents. |

 ### Response

+- **answer**: The replay of the chat bot.
+- **reference**:
+    - chunks: Every item in it refer to the corresponding message in answer.
+        - content_with_weight: The content of chunk.
+        - docnm_kwd: the document name.
+        - img_id: the image id of the chunk.
+It is an optional field only for PDF/pptx/picture.
+And accessed by 'GET' /document/get/\<id\>.
+        - positions: [page_number, [upleft corner(x, y)], [right bottom(x, y)]], the chunk position, only for PDF.
+        - similarity: the hybrid similarity.
+        - term_similarity: keyword simimlarity
+        - vector_similarity: embedding similarity
+    - doc_aggs:
+        - doc_id: the document can be accessed by 'GET' /document/get/\<id\>
+        - doc_name: the file name
+        - count: the chunk number hit in this document.

 ```json
 {
     "data": {